robovm/robovm-samples/MyJavaFramework/README.md

 The native app using this framework can then be launched using the `CounterUI` Xcode project.

-*NOTE* The Xcode project depends on [Carthage](https://github.com/Carthage/Carthage).
+*NOTE*: The Xcode project depends on [Carthage](https://github.com/Carthage/Carthage).
 Carthage must be installed in `/usr/local/bin/carthage` in order for this sample to work.